Skyfall – resurrecting and retro-fitting James Bond

 As we said back when we covered The Spy Who Loved Me, timing isn’t everything, but it’s even more auspicious that the (largely belated) re-release of Skyfall lands in cinemas during the current period of national mourning.
 Arguably, there’s no film in the modern era that’s more of a pair with old-testament Bond than Daniel Craig and Roger Moore’s respective third outings.

-Both were released in royal jubilee years and accordingly put the bunting out.
+Both arrived in royal jubilee years and accordingly put the bunting out.
 Both came back after a longer-than-usual break with the look of a movie that had everything to prove.
 And, crucially, both enjoyed massive box-office returns.

 Skyfall kicks off with a superb pre-title sequence that leaves 007 missing presumed dead and M facing mandatory “retirement planning” with her government superiors.
 And three months later, the cyberterrorist who scuppered them is still at large.

-After an attack on MI6 headquarters, Bond drags himself to the land of the living for a physically and emotionally gruelling showdown with the man now calling himself Raoul Silva, (Javier Bardem) which takes them from Shanghai and Macau to the Bond family estate in the Scottish Highlands.
+After an attack on MI6 headquarters, Bond drags himself back to the land of the living for a physically and emotionally gruelling showdown with the man now calling himself Raoul Silva, (Javier Bardem) which takes him from Shanghai and Macau to the Bond family estate in the Scottish Highlands.

-On the subject of timing though, it’s a curious mix of circumstances behind the scenes that led to this version of Bond 23 getting made.
-Production was suspended indefinitely by MGM’s financial troubles in 2010 and consequently, the film was one of the rare Bond sequels with a lower budget than its predecessor, but also the benefit of more time in development.
+On the subject of timing though, this version of Bond 23 emerged from a curious mix of circumstances behind the scenes.
+Production was suspended indefinitely when MGM ran into financial trouble in 2010.
+Consequently, this is the rare Bond sequel with a lower budget than its predecessor, but it also took longer to develop.

-Cost-cutting measures made this the only Bond film to date to be shot entirely digitally, with location filming largely confined to the United Kingdom and the bulk of financing coming from Sony Pictures and product placement partners such as Omega and Heineken.
+Cost-cutting measures made this the first Bond film to be shot entirely digitally.
+Location filming was largely confined to the United Kingdom and the bulk of financing came from Sony Pictures and product placement partners such as Omega and Heineken.
 Simon’s gone into much more detail about this in the Film Stories podcast about Skyfall, which you can hear at the link below…

-But what kind of James Bond film does that give us?
-Eventually released in the series’ 50th-anniversary year, it’s undoubtedly one of the most handsomely mounted and fondly remembered outings – a billion-dollar crowd-pleaser that tells a story about betrayal and failure and offers very little in the way of resolution or catharsis.
+It also came out in the series’ 50th anniversary year, but what kind of James Bond film does that give us?
+Well, it’s undoubtedly one of the most handsomely mounted and fondly remembered outings.
+It’s a billion-dollar crowd-pleaser that tells a story about betrayal and failure and offers very little in the way of resolution or catharsis.

 Though it sets out its stall and makes a stand, it’s rarely a patch on Casino Royale’s modernisation of the franchise.
 And at worst, it looks like an over-correction after the dulled reception for Quantum Of Solace.